mcgridles/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using 15,000+ data points, principle component analysis, and a standard scaler.
-This happens in the `Model` class in `model.py`.
-I was able to train it to upwards of 98% accuracy, but it still never seemed to fully know what a car was in an image.
-While it did sometimes seem to identified the cars occasionally, there are so many false positives that it is impossible to filter them out without also filtering out the true positives.
+This happens in the `Model` class.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I pretty much just used the standard `findCars()` function that was used during the lessons.
 I decided on the scale based on experimentation.
-I went with a scales of 1.0, 2.0, and 3.0 because they seemed about as effective as any other scale and did not increase the processing time, which was an issue with lower scales.
+I went with a scales of 1.0, 1.5, 2.0, and 2.5 because they seemed about as effective as any other scale and did not increase the processing time, which was an issue with lower scales.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Honestly, my pipeline doesn't work.
-I have been playing with training parameters for weeks now, and while it occasionally identifies cars correctly, for the most part there are so many false positives and so few correct identifications that it's impossible to filter out the false positives, and doesn't seem like the classifier is correctly identifying cars.
+I have been playing with training parameters for weeks now, and while it seems to mostly identify cars, it doesn't do that great of a job and there are too many false positives to filter them out.
 This is especially frustrating because of how well it performs on the validation data.
 Ultimately I searched on one scale using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided slightly better results than any other combination.
 Here is an example image:

 ![alt text](output_images/sliding_window.png)
 ---